How to avoid payment defaults on purchase on account in Switzerland: Credit checks, dunning process and debt collection

 Order limits for new customers: Limit the maximum purchase on account amount for first-time buyers — for example to EUR 100.
 After the first successful payment, the limit can be increased.

-Address validation: Verify whether the delivery and billing addresses match.
-Discrepancies are a risk signal.
+Address validation: Check whether delivery and billing address match.
+Deviations are a risk signal.
 Swiss Post offers an API for address validation.

-Velocity Checks: Detection of conspicuous order patterns — for example, multiple orders on account within a short time from the same address or IP.
+Velocity Checks: Detection of conspicuous order patterns — for example several orders on account within a short time from the same address or IP.

-Limit outstanding claims: Do not allow a new purchase on account order as long as a previous invoice is still outstanding.
+Limit open claims: Do not allow a new purchase on account order as long as a previous invoice is still open.

-Checklist: Systematically minimize payment defaults in purchase on account
+Checklist: Systematically minimize payment defaults for purchase on account

-• Compare default costs with BNPL fees: From when is risk assumption worthwhile?
+Compare the default costs with the BNPL fees: From when is the risk assumption worth it?

-• Implement a real-time credit check in checkout (CRIF or Intrum) to filter of high-risk transactions.
+Implement a real-time credit check in the checkout (CRIF or Intrum) to filter high-risk transactions.

-• Set up automated dunning: Payment reminder → 1st warning → 2nd warning → collection/debt enforcement.
+Set up an automatic dunning system: Payment reminder → 1st warning → 2nd warning → collection/debt collection.

-• Set order limits for new customers in purchase on account.
+Set order limits for new customers for purchase on account.

-• Document your T&C: Warning fees, default interest and threat of debt collection must be anchored in the T&C.
+Document your T&C: Dunning fees, default interest and threat of debt collection must be anchored in the T&C.

 Frequently asked questions about payment defaults for purchase on account in Switzerland